-The Indonesian Diaspora Business Council (IDBC) (Indonesian community living around the globe) in Australia serves as an important component of the Australia-Indonesia bilateral relationship by fostering positive perception and stronger ties in both countries.
+The Indonesian community living in Australia serves as an important component of the Australia-Indonesia bilateral relationship by fostering positive perceptions and stronger ties in both countries.

 to encourage and facilitates collaboration between Australia and Indonesian institutions,

 The IDBC is a key stakeholder in understanding the trade and investment opportunities between Australia and Indonesia, as it can match businesses with relevant stakeholders in government ministries, industries, and nexus talents.